This Is What Happens to Uneaten Plane Food After Landing

 Thankfully, airlines are now recognizing the need to help reduce waste and recycle.
 Airlines like Alaska Airlines, Air New Zealand, JetBlue, Ryanair, and Qantas are committed to reducing waste through innovative practices and ambitious goals like encouraging passengers to bring refillable water bottles and rolling out coffee cups made with plant-based materials instead of plastics.

 So what can you do, personally?
 One thing you could do is reduce the number of times you fly—like when Swedish climate activist Greta Thunberg decided to travel across the ocean instead of boarding a plane last August.
 More people are learning about the Swedish flygskam, or “flight shame,” which discourages people from flying and instead encourages more economical modes of transportation.
 It’s taken off across Europe and is slowly moving across the pond to the states.
-Luckily, there are even more simple swaps to help you reduce your carbon footprint further.

 If you’re not in the mood to eat plane food, you’re not alone.
 The late chef, author, and TV personality Anthony Bourdain refused to eat airplane food, telling Bon Appetit, “No one has ever felt better after eating plane food.
 I think people only eat it because they’re bored.”
 Now, read on for even more airplane trivia you’ve always wondered about.